Creating Cloud Authorization for Azure

 --queuespecifies the queue to use at cloud initialization.

 --acrauthorizes access to Docker images in a private ACR.
 See details about the

 --imageflag when running jobs that require access to private ACRs.

 For more information about the command, see the CLI reference.

 The authorization process takes a few minutes.
 The outcome is a basic, default resource group for this authorization.
 The resource group is configured with a capacity of one Standard_NC6s_v3 instance.
 You can use MissingLink's dashboard to modify basic configuration settings, or the

-ml resources group command to modify the configuration.
+ml resources group command to modify more advanced settings.

 Microsoft Azure Authorization Process describes what occurs "under the hood" when you issue the